-Term Explanation

-GS1 Application Identifier The field of two or more digi defines its format and meani

-Consumer Unit (Each) This term is used in this guid

-fresh fruit and vegetables ite

-and takes the produce to the

-packaged item.
-The following packaged produce at retail le

-Bulk, Pre-packaged, and Pre

-Each An individual fruit or vegetak

-Fixed Measure Trade Item A consumer unit (Each) alwa

-weight, contents (e.g. a pun

-Global Trade Item Number The GS1 Identification Key u

-(GTIN) a company prefix and the ite

-automatic identification and

-Human Readable Human readable text located

-encoded in the barcode.

-Non-HRI Text Human readable text on a la

-characters encoded in the ba information, country of origin

-IFPS PLU Rules International Federation of P

-Logistic Unit (Pallet) This term is used in this guid

-transportation and storage in

-Loose Fresh fruit and vegetables w

-and then put into a bag or se

-IFPS PLU (Price Look Up) An IFPS PLU number on the

-consumer unit.

-Restricted Circulation Signifies a GS1 identification

-Number (RCN) environments, defined by the

-a country, company, industry companies or to GS1 Membe

-in their country (e.g. variable

-Trade Item Any item (product or service

-information and that may be

-supply chain.

-Trade Unit (Case) This term is used in this guid

-"Case" is a generic term which

-transport and distribution pro-

-types such as pallets, RPCs, items and/or logistic units.

-Variable Measure Trade A Consumer Unit (Each) whi

-Item size or weight.
+Terms Explanation GS1 Application Identifier The field of two or more digits at the beginning of an Element String that uniquely defines its format and meaning.
+Consumer Unit (Each) This term is used in this guideline for the labelling of individual consumer level fresh fruit and vegetables items at retail where the customer selects their produce and takes the produce to the point of sale.
+This could be a loose produce item or packaged item.
+The following terms could also be used to identify produce and packaged produce at retail level: Each, Loose, Item, Trade Item, Unit, Consumer Unit, Bulk, Pre-packaged, and Pre-portioned.
+Each An individual fruit or vegetable (e.g. an apple, a pineapple or a pepper).
+Fixed Measure Trade Item A consumer unit (Each) always sold in the same pre-defined measure such as size, weight, contents (e. g. a punnet with 6 round tomatoes).
+Global Trade Item Number (GTIN) The GS1 Identification Key used to uniquely identify trade items.
+The GTIN includes a company prefix and the item identification which is encoded into the barcode for automatic identification and data capture when scanned.
+Human Readable Human readable text located below a barcode symbol representing the characters encoded in the barcode Non-HRI Text Human readable text on a label used for purposes other than representing the characters encoded in the barcode.
+(Examples: marketing information, nutritional information, country of origin, etc.).
+IFPS PLU Rules International Federation of Produce standards' rules on the use of the PLU.
+Logistic Unit (Pallet) This term is used in this guideline for the labelling of fresh fruit and vegetables for transportation and storage in the produce supply chain.
+Loose Fresh fruit and vegetables which are delivered to the store loose, in boxes or cases, and then put into a bag or selected individually by the customer for purchase.
+IFPS PLU (Price Look Up) An IFPS PLU number on the label in human readable text used to identify the consumer unit.
+Restricted Circulation Number (RCN) Signifies a GS1 identification number used for special applications in restricted environments, defined by the local GS1 Member Organization (e. g. restricted within a country, company, industry).
+They are allocated by GS1 for either internal use by companies or to GS1 Member Organisations for assignment based on business needs in their country (e. g. variable measure product identification).
+Trade Item Any item (product or service) upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain